 Wendy Davenport, Co-Teacher Wendy has been teaching since 1981.
 She earned her BA from the University of California Berkeley and her MA in Education from Tufts University.
 She attended the Teacher Training Course at the Shady Hill School in Cambridge, MA, where she also taught fifth grade and then sixth grade for 14 years.
 She has taught English and Writing at the Chicken Coop School since its start in 2002 and believes that teaching middle school is one of the best and most interesting jobs there is.

 Time Subject Sample Content 8:30-8:50 Morning Meeting The students check in with each other and the teacher, play a singing game, and learn what the day’s adventures will be.
-9:00-10:00 Literature or Social Studies The children study literature with Wendy or Social Studies with Molly.
+9:00-10:00 Literature or Social Studies The children study literature with Wendy or Social Studies with Joanna.
 In literature, they might be carefully considering a book such as To Kill A Mockingbird, Roll of Thunder Hear my Cry, or a more contemporary novel.
 In Social Studies, they might be making a board game that depicts the path a bill takes in becoming a law, or analyzing the role of Gandhi in the thinking of Martin Luther King.
 10:00-10:10 Snack and Break In most all weather, the students have their breaks outside.
 They might climb trees, visit the chickens, or chase each other through the snow.
 10:15-11:45 Writing and Math half groups Our small group size allows the teachers to effectively meet individual learning needs.
 Children are enabled to advance, but they are also encouraged to take their time and really learn the material well.
 11:45-12:30 Lunch and Recess The kids eat lunch together in the farm house.
 They might chat with a farmer at lunch, to see what they are up to on the farm.
 Lunch is always lively.
 After they finish eating, the kids play outside.
 12:30-1:15 Essay Students might read and discuss an article that they will write about in their weekly essay.
 They often get the essay started at school, and then finish it for homework.
 1:15-2:00 Science, Art, Construction, Gardening, or Chores Every afternoon is a little bit different.
 Some days they do a science experiment in the garden.
 Recently they did an investigation of the simple machine while disassembling a tractor engine.
 2:00-2:15 Tidy The students maintain their own office spaces and the shared spaces on the farm and in the classroom.
 2:15-2:45 Quiet Reading The children read any book that is interesting to them.
 The teacher confers with them about their reading and their selection of books.
 2:45-3:00 Read Aloud 3:00-3:15 Meeting and Homework 3:15-3:45 Dismissal

 Children get about an hour of homework each day.